Williams scores 27 points, Thunder push Spurs' skid to 9 - KVIA

 AP Sports Writer

+Gilgeous-Alexander, the league’s No. 3 scorer with 31.1 points per game, sat out with a bruised hip.
+Williams stepped up, scoring 20 points on 8-for-8 shooting in the second half.

+“He was big-time,” Thunder coach Mark Daigneault said.
+“He was really good.
+Continues to get better.”

+Williams even hit a clutch jumper like Alexander often does.
 With the Thunder up 113-111, Williams’ short pullup jumper bumped the lead to four with 30.8 seconds to play and put Oklahoma City in control for good.
-The 6-foot-6 guard made 11 of 15 shots and had six rebounds.
+The 6-foot-6 guard made 11 of 15 shots overall and had six rebounds.

-Devin Vassell scored 25 points and Keldon Johnson added 19 for the Spurs.
+Devin Vassell scored 25 points and Keldon Johnson added 19 for the Spurs, who shot 28% in the second half.

+“The purpose we had in the first half – it just dissipated in the second half,” San Antonio coach Gregg Popovich said.

 San Antonio led 77-60 at halftime after shooting 64% from the field.
 Vassell scored 16 points before the break and Johnson added 13.
 The Spurs led 96-88 heading into the fourth.